Anthology: After Midwinter 真冬後 Japan, January 2026

 Japan is a world of its own, but of course we gaijin take our whole world with us when we go and bumble about there for a time.

-Intoxicated by the idea of a wandering poet like Matsuo Bashō – who gave us the first Narrow Road To The Deep North – I bought a little blue book and tricolour pen in a stationery shop, a little kanji stamp of Yamakawa (Mountain River) in another, and set about writing poems the way I play improvised piano: no rules, trust the process.
+Intoxicated by the idea of a wandering poet like Matsuo Bashō – who gave us the first Narrow Road To The Deep North – I bought two little books (little one for haiku, big for whatever) and tricolour pen in a stationery shop.
+I also found a little kanji stamp of Yamakawa (Mountain River) in another, and then set about writing poems the way I play improvised piano: no rules, trust the process, stay with what’s happening, don’t plan.

 Unlike haiku, these 17 poems – 4 quartets and a centrepiece – just arrived in the moment unshepherded; in the hotel room, on the train, under a tree, in the snow, in a shopping centre.
 Some rhyme in places, some get a rhythm up, but all were followed with love and care to see where they went.